Partnering with the Catholic Church to Help Women & Persons in Africa.

 Continue Her Mission

-At the Julia Greeley Foundation for Women, we are inspired by her life and committed to continuing her work—empowering women, preserving dignity, and serving those most in need.
+At the Julia Greeley Foundation for Women, we are inspired by her life and committed to continuing her work across Africa — empowering women, preserving dignity, and serving those most in need.

-Our purpose is to partner with the Catholic Church in helping women/persons who are victims of domestic voilence/poverty in Africa
+Our purpose is to partner with the Catholic Church in helping women/persons who are victims of domestic violence/poverty in Africa.

 Joseph Eziechina Okoh